 - Encourage your mayor to join the 10-Minute Walk Campaign.
 If your mayor is interested in joining, he or she can sign this form and send it to the 10-Minute Walk Team.

-- Apply for the 10-Minute Walk Planning Grant and Technical Assistance opportunity.
-NRPA will be providing 12-13 cities with $40,000 planning grants and technical assistance to develop their highest, best and measurable commitment to the 10-Minute Walk Campaign.
+- Learn about the 10-Minute Walk Planning Grant and Technical Assistance opportunity.
+NRPA provided 12-13 cities with $40,000 planning grants and technical assistance to develop their highest, best and measurable commitment to the 10-Minute Walk Campaign.
 Learn more here!

 - Contribute your expertise and success by submitting an idea for a video, story, and/or mini-webinar.
 Please send us your ideas!